Relative clauses – Defining and non-defining – that, which

-Note that nonrestrictive and restrictive clauses must be introduced by the appropriate relative pronoun.
+Note that defining (restrictive) and non-defining (non-restrictive) clauses must be introduced by the appropriate relative pronoun (who, which, that, whose).

-Restrictive clauses should NEVER be set off with commas and nonrestrictive clauses ALWAYS should.
+Defining (restrictive) clauses should NEVER be set off with commas and non-defining (non-restrictive) clauses ALWAYS should.

 On that much the authorities are agreed.
 Where divergence creeps in is on the question of how strictly the distinctions should be observed.

 - In defining (restrictive) which is used in British English, that in American English.